NCAR/noahmp/drivers/erf/dev/spec-overview.md

    self-referential pointers — compile errors, not run-time surprises.
 5. **Collective, parallel I/O.** All NetCDF output is written collectively over `NoahmpIO%comm` (the host's MPI communicator) as parallel NetCDF-4.
-6. **One source of truth generates the GPU glue too, and the ABI stays lean.** The contract block generates not just the ABI but (for the GPU port) each array's device residency and each Tier-A variable's device accessor — no hand-written per-variable device plumbing.
-Tier tags keep internal state out of the `fi`
+6. **One source of truth will generate the GPU glue too, keeping the ABI lean (planned).** The contract block is designed so that — once the GPU port lands — the same lines also generate each array's device residency and each Tier-A variable's device accessor, with no hand-written per-variable device plumbing, and tier tags keep internal state out of the `fi` struct.
+This is not implemented in `NoahmpMacro.py` yet; today the contract block generates the ABI and Fortran allocation only.
-   struct: never widen the ABI merely to make a variable device-resident.
 See [`plan-cpp-interface.md`](plan-cpp-interface.md) and [`spec-fc-api.md`](spec-fc-api.md) §4a.